MVinsonCPNB/java/java_fundamentals/web_servlets/ELcustomTagDemo/README.md

 * To run a JSP, start the JSP container and access the pages directly using the URL, such as, http://<span></span>localhost:8084/ELcustomTagDemo/reverse.jsp.

-### How to compile a .jar file for use in another project
+### How to compile a Custom Expression Language function.jar file for use in
+    another project
 * Copy function/StringFunciton.java into a staging area.
 Compile the file using terminal, such as, javac funciton/StringFunction.java
 * Copy web/WEB-INF/tlds/functiontags.tld into a file within the staging area